nteract/hydrogen/README.md

 #### Linux

-For Debian/Ubuntu based variants, you'll need `libzmq-dev` or `libzmq3-dev`.
+For Debian/Ubuntu based variants, you'll need `libzmq3-dev` (preferred) or alternatively `libzmq-dev`.
 For RedHat/CentOS/Fedora based variants, you'll need `zeromq` and `zeromq-devel`.

 If you have Python and pip setup, install the notebook directly: